Fire Extinguishers - Portable

 - Are the extinguishers in good working condition?

 - It has not been damaged or tampered with

 Extinguishers with the following conditions are should be removed from service:

 - When the cylinder or shell threads are damaged

 - Where there is a corrosion that has caused pitting, including corrosion under removable name plate assembles

 - When the extinguisher has been burned in a fire

 Always check with the supplier or manufacturer if you are not sure about the serviceability of the fire extinguisher.

-Depending upon what type of extinguisher it is, a fire extinguisher may be classified as a controlled product (under WHMIS 1988) or hazardous product (under WHMIS 2015).
+Depending upon what type of extinguisher it is, a fire extinguisher may be classified as a hazardous product under WHMIS 2015.
 Many extinguishers will meet the compressed gas criteria and will therefore require a WHMIS label.
-Others extinguishers may also be classified in other WHMIS classes due to the physical or health effects of the extinguishing media.
+Other extinguishers may also be classified in other WHMIS classes due to the physical or health effects of the extinguishing media.

 - Fact sheet last revised: 2021-03-29